- Lunch and Learn: Wed., Feb. 18, 10 a.m., Masonic Village Clubhouse

 Masonic Village at Sewickley is a senior living retirement community with more than 60 acres of amenities in the suburbs of Pittsburgh (just 10 miles away).

 Live in the finest accommodations, including spacious apartments, upgraded villas and brand new personal care and nursing care options.
 As a Lifecare community, Masonic Village gives you access to health care services without changing your monthly fee structure.
-Masonic Village at Sewickley gives you the ultimate protection of your assets and the freedom to enjoy life your way.
+Experience the ultimate protection of your assets and the freedom to enjoy life your way.
 Come check us out - Masonic Village at Sewickley is open for everyone.

 Enrich your life with a selection of personalized services, including: